 lunches and cream teas are served.
 Highlights of the year include the Spring

-Fayre and the Arts and Crafts Fair, held in August each year.
+Fayre and the Arts and Crafts Fair, held in May and August respectively each

 As well as use for